Microsoft Defender for Identity architecture

-The Microsoft 365 Defender portal creates your Defender for Identity instance, displays the data received from Defender for Identity sensors, and enables you to monitor, manage, and investigate threats in your network environment.
+The Microsoft Defender portal creates your Defender for Identity workspace, displays the data received from Defender for Identity sensors, and enables you to monitor, manage, and investigate threats in your network environment.

 - Domain controllers: The sensor directly monitors domain controller traffic, without the need for a dedicated server, or configuration of port mirroring.

-- AD FS: The sensor directly monitors network traffic and authentication events.
+- AD FS / AD CS: The sensor directly monitors network traffic and authentication events.

 Defender for Identity cloud service